ulyssesdotcodes/nodysseus/docs/guides/01 - UI Overview.md

 	6. Custom `display` - the display of the `ref` graph.
 E.g. the `slider` graph has a label and `<input type="range" />` element
 	7. Actions
 	   Things you can do to the node
-		1. `collapse` - collapses the node and it's ancestors (nodes above the node) into a single node-graph.
+		1. `collapse` - collapses the node and it's ancestors into a single node-graph.
 The node-graph will keep the name.
 		2. `copy` - copies the node and ancestors as a node-graph
 		3. `paste` (if there's a copied node) - pastes the copied node-graph preserving the output edge
 		4. `delete` - deletes the node